Traveling waves for nonlinear Schr\"odinger equations with nonzero conditions at infinity: Introduction

 The boundary condition $|\Phi | \lra r_0 >0$ at infinity makes the structure of solutions of (\ref{1.1}) much more complicated than in the usual case of zero boundary conditions (when the associated dynamics is essentially governed by dispersion and scattering).
+This fact is confirmed by the existence of a remarkable variety of special solutions, such as traveling waves or vortex solutions, and regimes, like the long wave or the transonic limit.

 Using the Madelung transformation $\Phi(x,t) = \sqrt{\rho(x,t)} e^{i\theta (x,t )}$ (which is well-defined whenever $ \Phi \neq 0$), equation (\ref{1.1}) is equivalent to a system of Euler's equations for a compressible inviscid fluid of density $ \rho $ and velocity $ 2 \nabla \theta$.
 In this context it has been shown that, if $F$ is $C^1$ near $ r_0^2$ and $ F'(r_0^2) < 0$, the sound velocity at infinity associated to (\ref{1.1}) is $ v_s = r_0 \sqrt{ - 2 F'(r_0^2) } $ (see the introduction of \cite{M8}).